Proposed Corporate Tax ChangesThe Issue

 3. Capital Gains: changes are aimed to curb private corporations converting income to capital gains and paying a lower tax rate compared to the higher tax that they would pay it if was income.

 If your business is incorporated, then you could be facing a larger tax bill and big compliance costs from the government’s new proposals to change the way corporations are taxed.
-Here are three things you need to know about the tax changes proposed by the federal government:

 Small and medium-sized businesses (SMEs) are the engine of the Canadian economy – estimates range from 85 to 90% of all businesses in Canada are SMEs.
 The chamber network across Canada is using its collective voice on this issue; your voice as a business person needs to be heard as part of this initiative.

 Unfortunately on October 2, 2017 the consultation period closed, but that does not mean our advocacy is over.
 Read the Canadian Chamber of Commerce press release of October 3, 2017.

 As a result of our efforts, we have made a difference and we will continue to work on behalf of our members!

 Our original key messages to Government were to:

 - Rethink its proposed tax changes to ensure that we #ProtectGrowth of small businesses across Canada, and continue to encourage entrepreneurship.

 - Launch meaningful consultations with the business community to review tax policy - without unfairly targeting independent businesses.